 Book & discussions

-Spring 2017 book selection
+Fall 2017 book selection

-From the publisher’s website:
+From the author’s website:

 Getting the book

-The MIT Libraries own multiple copies of The Paper Menagerie, see the Libraries’ catalog record to check its availability and be added to the waiting list.
-Also, the MIT Press Bookstore is offering this book at a steep discount to the MIT community, just show your MIT ID when purchasing.
+Additionally, the MIT Press Bookstore is offering this book at a steep discount to the MIT community, just show your MIT ID when purchasing.

 Check back for discussion dates or sign up for our mailing list to be notified when dates are finalized.
 Discussions are open to the entire MIT community; pre-registration is required.